The ME/CFS Community and COVID-19January 13, 2021

 ? = More research is needed, unclear at this time

-Should I take the COVID-19 vaccine when it becomes available?
+Should I take the COVID-19 vaccine when it becomes available to me?

 A message from Lucinda Bateman, MD (Bateman Horne Center):